joovnaz/Floomeen/README.md

 Naturally executing any command not declared by Floomine workflow would raise an exception.
 At any time, you can query the machine to obtain a list of available commands, in our case a second message shows: `Available commands: 'Hand'`, only `Hand` command is in fact available from state `Shipping`.

+## Adapters and Coordinators

+Floomine use adapters to exchange information with external parties.
+An example is represented by email gateways.
+Have a look to **SimpleExample** project for a complete implementation.

+Floomine use coordinators to create master-slave configurations between two machines.
+For example, we could be interested in changing a customer status, e.g. from inactive to active, when a customer order is delivered.
+In such scenario, when `CustomerOrderFloomeen` (master) change state into `Delivered`, the coordinator is responsible to change state of related customer.
+This involve the implementation of a `CustomerFloomeen` (slave) to manage customer state and a coordinator able to capture `ChangeStatEvents` and execute command on slave Floomeen accordingly.

+Have a look to CoordinatorExample project for a complete implementation.

 ## More Examples